dotnet/runtime/docs/design/specs/Memory-model.md

 }
 ```

-* Communicating with another thread by checking a flag.
+* Communicating with another thread by checking a flag

 ```cs
 internal class Program